Multicolour.com

 Anniversary: 11th year

-Zircon is a relatively hard stone with a hardness of 7.5.
-Its high specific gravity 4 – 4.73, make it easy to identify and few gemstones are as dense.
+Zircon is a relatively hard stone with a hardness of 7-7.5.
+Its high specific gravity (4 – 4.73), makes it easy to identify and few gemstones are as dense.
 Experienced buyers can identify zircons by heft alone.
-Because it has such a high refractive index, zircon can be exceptionally brilliant.
+Because of its high refractive index, zircon can be exceptionally brilliant.
+It is also prominently doubly refractive with a high birefringence of .059.
+Because of this, faceted zircons are easy to identify because of the doubling of the facet junctions.
+Indeed the doubling is pronounced and the stones can be challenging to photograph as they may never appear focused.

 Natural zircon is often confused with cubic zirconia, a laboratory-grown diamond stimulant.
 Natural zircon and cubic zirconia are totally unrelated, zircon is a naturally occurring gemstone while cubic zirconia is a synthetic.